 So the Government gives away this great strapping big tax-free allowance, yet MoneySavingExpert.com suggests it may not be worth it.
 What's going on?

-Well, while we think saving is always good provided you're debt-free (see Repay Debts With Savings), the truth is that children's ISAs are only of limited benefit, generally to more affluent families.
+Well, while we always say that an ISA is the first place you should save if you are a tax-paying adult (and provided you're debt-free - see Repay Debts With Savings), the truth is that children's ISAs are only of limited benefit, generally to more affluent families.
 So here are the two big questions to help you decide.

 Question 1: Would your child pay tax on savings anyway?